The Civilized Bears™ are coming!‡

 We’re just a Down-Home family enjoying that freedom.
 We do our best to ensure that the language used here is acceptable to most visitors.

-We are essentially conservative in our life style and values, but make few political or ideological comments (we take for granted that you love animals and treasure the Wilderness, or you wouldn’t be here).
+We are essentially conservative in our life style and values, but make few political or ideological comments (we take for granted that you love animals and treasure the Wilderness, or you wouldn’t be on this page).
 Your own views and choices are respected.

 If you asked us for our personal philosophy, it would be something like Red Green’s “Remember, I’m pullin’ for ya.
 We’re all in this together.”
 Very Canadian, eh?